JacksonHagood/CPP_Basics/01_Syntax/syntax.md

 > Note: streams are covered more in depth in Section 09: Streams.

-Finally, with `iostream` important and its namespace available, the programmer can implement basic program input and output. `cout` is the standard output stream in C++.
-In other words, this **stream** object is the target for whenever the programmer wishes to output something (usually to a terminal).
+Finally, with `iostream` imported and its namespace available, the programmer can implement basic program input and output. `cout` is the standard output stream in C++.
+In other words, this "stream" object is the target for whenever the programmer wishes to output something (usually to a terminal).
 Data is output to `cout` using the `<<` operator.
 Values as well as variables can be used with `cout`.
 If the user wishes to move to the next line, they can use the `endl` command (as part of the standard namespace).

 ```C++
 cout << "Hello" << endl; // endl is for a newline character